LiukangWu/CytoCommunity-plus/README.md

 #### Preparing the virtual environment

-1. Create a new conda environment using the environment.yml file or the requirements.txt file with one of the following commands:
+1. Create a new conda environment using the environment_windows.yml file with the following commands:

     ```bash
-    conda env create -f environment.yml
+    conda env create -f environment_windows.yml
     ```

     Or create a new conda environment using the environment_windows_gpu.yml file with the following commands: